dekoza/mtgpl/docs/_sources/FEM.rst.txt

    At the beginning of your upkeep, put a credit counter on Icatian Moneychanger.

    Sacrifice Icatian Moneychanger: You gain 1 life for each credit counter on Icatian Moneychanger.
-Activate this ability only during your upkeep.
+Activate only during your upkeep.

 :mtgtip:`Icatian Phalanx<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/b/7bc02d30-3eef-4a48-8b11-b4f37219ab3a.jpg?1562917842|https://scryfall.com/card/fem/11/icatian-phalanx?utm_source=api>`